bozsahin/cogs579/README.md

-The textbook is great for bringing yourself up to speed for the course, if (a) you know computers but not philosophy, (b) you know philosophy but not computers.
+The textbook is great for bringing yourself up to speed for the course, if (a) you know computers but not philosophy, (b) you know philosophy but not how computers relate to it.
 A bit of both I will assume to be common background.

 The ethic part is the one we will cover in class.